Dahlia coccinea Cav.

 Bloom Time: August to September

-Dahlia coccinea is a flowering plant with dark leaves, up to 1 m tall.
-The simple flowers are red, orange, or occasionally yellow, up to 4 inches (10 cm) in diameter.
-Blooms from August to September.
+Dahlia coccinea is a flowering plant with dark leaves and red, orange, or occasionally yellow flowers.
+It grows up to 1 m tall.
+The simple flowers are up to 4 inches (10 cm) in diameter and appear from August to September.

 How to Grow and Care